sergiomgpinto/BFTB-SEC/README.md

 https://dev.mysql.com/downloads/installer/

-and follow the executable prompts using default parameters, After that you may need to add MySQL to variable path, as shown here:
+And follow the executable prompts using default parameters.

+After that you may need to add MySQL directory path to the env variable, as shown here:

 https://dev.mysql.com/doc/mysql-windows-excerpt/5.7/en/mysql-installation-windows-path.html

-in case you may have this error:
+In case you have this error, click on the link right after.

 ```
 only whitespace content allowed before start tag and not \u0 (position: START_DOCUMENT seen \u0... @1:1) -> [Help 1]
 ```

-Follow this link:

 https://stackoverflow.com/questions/13929633/maven-install-error-only-whitespace-content-allowed-before-start-tag-and-not

+(Sorry for the links.
+Since we had time issues it was more practical to leave the links.)

 To confirm that you have them installed, open a terminal and type: